 1. Fast availability

-For a digital personal file system-related relatively easy access and permissions can be granted.
+Due to the nature of the system, access and authorizations can be granted relatively easily for a digital personnel file.
 Archiving and deleting data can also be automated.
-Workflows in the Company and above all in the human resources department, this simplifies, makes more efficient and more effective.
-Employee information stored in a digital personnel file is available quickly and at any time to the authorized user.
+This simplifies work processes in the company and especially in the HR department, making them more efficient and effective.
+Employee information stored in a digital personnel file is available quickly and at any time for the authorized user.

 2. Prevent abuse